 - The interdisciplinary play group brings you together with Physical Therapy, Occupational Therapy, and Nursing majors to learn about childhood development and programs geared to early intervention and health promotion.

-You develop your skills in UNE’s Clinical Simulation Program, converting theory into practice in simulated therapy sessions with actors.
+You develop your skills in UNE’s Interprofessional Simulation and Innovation Center, converting theory into practice in simulated therapy sessions with actors.
 The sessions are recorded so that you can later review your work.

 Global Social Work